Tom Denniss: World run

 On 31 December 2011, Denniss began a quest to run around the world.
 He set a new world record and while doing so raised money for Oxfam.
-Dennis completed the 26,232 km journey on 13 September 2013, becoming just the second person to successfully complete a fully documented world run according to the rules defined by the sport's international governing body, the World Runners Association, in the process setting a new world record of 622 days for the Fastest Circumnavigation of the Earth on Foot.
+Denniss completed the 26,232 km journey on 13 September 2013, becoming just the second person to successfully complete a fully documented world run according to the rules defined by the sport's international governing body, the World Runners Association, in the process setting a new world record of 622 days for the Fastest Circumnavigation of the Earth on Foot.
 His accomplishment was the equivalent of running 622 marathons in 622 days in extremes of heat and cold.

 Sporting achievements

 Denniss was a member of the Warilla North Primary School 4 x 100-metre relay team which won three consecutive New South Wales state titles from 1971 to 1973, setting state records in 1971 (Junior Boys 57.4 sec) and 1973 (Senior Boys 52.7 sec).
 He was also a member of the Lake Illawarra High 15 years 4 x 100-metre relay team in 1976 which won the New South Wales Combined High Schools state title in record time (45.4 sec).

 As a 17-year-old in 1978, Denniss was selected as a reserve in the NSW Combined High Schools Rugby League team.
 The same year he was chosen to play first grade for the Warilla-Lake South Gorillas rugby league team in the NSW South Coast Rugby League competition.
 He was a regular First Grader until his retirement from the game in late 1982, the same year he was selected to play in the NSW Country Team in the NSWRL's annual City versus Country match.
-Denniss was also the leading try scorer in the South Coast competition in 1980 and 1981 for the "Warilla Gorillas".
+Denniss was also the leading try scorer in the South Coast competition in 1980 and 1981 for the Warilla Gorillas.

 Denniss has also run 100 metres in 10.90 seconds (24 July 1978) and 100 km in 9 hours 26 mins 12 secs (2 May 2008).
-It has been postulated he is the only person ever to have run both 100 metres in less than 11 seconds and 100 km in less than 11 hours.
+It has been postulated he is the only person to have run both 100 metres in less than 11 seconds and 100 km in less than 11 hours.